sathish-t/nanopore-mod-course/materials/manipulate-modified-base.md

 Subset by region:
 Note that the subset will pick out entire reads that pass through a given region, not just the part of the read corresponding to the region.
+Any subset <!-- TODO -->
 ```bash
 contig=chrII
 start=80000